 AIR members are asked to contribute a mentorship fee of up to $500.
 Limited scholarships are available for those in need of support in order to access this benefit.
 AIR’s Mentorship program benefits both emerging producers still developing as well as veteran producers seeking to refine and enhance their repertoire of tools.

-For more information on the mentorship program, please contact AIR's Deputy Director Tran Vu at [email protected].
+For more information on the mentorship program, please contact AIR's New Voices Director Tran Vu at [email protected].

 Please submit an application at the following link:

 I just joined AIR.
 How soon before I can apply for a mentorship?

 How long in between mentorships do I have to wait before participating again?

 I received a travel stipend from AIR to attend a conference or workshop within the last two years.
 Am I still eligible to receive mentorship support?